Irvine Divorce Law Firm Answers Frequently Asked Questions

 - An inventory of all personal property, assets, and debts

 - A copy of a current Will if one exists

 Trusted Legal Representation for Your Divorce

 You might be wondering, “How do I get a divorce in California?”
 But the better question is “Who can help me?”
-Our attorneys have more than 70 years of combined experience representing clients in divorce.
+Our law firm has more than 70 years of combined experience representing clients in divorce.
 We worry about your legal and financial interests so you do not have to.

-Contact Michel & Rhyne for more information about how we can protect your interests in your Orange County divorce.
+Contact the Irvine law firm of Michel & Rhyne for more information about how we can protect your interests in your divorce.